 Cut the pins, you will need two rows, 4 pins each.

 Until the very last part of the project, the orientation of the components is symmetrical, so you don’t have to worry too much.
 Pre-build the ESP8266-01 flash adapter as shown in the picture.
-Make sure the socket is in the center.
+Make sure the socket is in the centre.
 We are ready to solder.

 Start with the pins first.
 Solder one pin on each row to fix it in place.
 Check if the pins are aligned and proceed with soldering the rest of the pins.